arun11299/cpp-jwt/README.md

 ## Consuming the library

-this library is uses cmake as a build system.
+This library is uses cmake as a build system.
 ```cmake
 # you can use cmake's `find_package` after installation or `add_subdirectory` when vendoring this repository